withastro/astro/examples/docs/README.md

 ### Multiple Languages support

-The Astro docs template supports multiple langauges out of the box.
+The Astro docs template supports multiple languages out of the box.
 The default theme only shows `en` documentation, but you can enable multi-language support features by adding a second language to your project.

 To add a new language to your project, you'll want to extend the current `src/pages/[lang]/...` layout: